heft-lang/hefty-equations/writeup/jfp/response/reviews.md

    scoped effects already, as our example in Sect.
 4.2 demonstrates, and as we also discuss in our response Reviewer 1.

-   [FIXME: also point to discussion we will add in rel.work]

 3. When we do not need this control, algebraic effects are sufficient.
 Indeed, it is not clear to us that it is necessarily a good thing that we have to think deep and hard about the order we apply handlers in.
 If, for example,